stallberg/web-interview/README.md

 # Sellpy web interview

 ## Assignments solved
-I have solved the main assignment, along with the first 3 additional tasks
+I have solved the main assignment, along with the first 3 additional tasks.

-Welcome to Sellpy's web interview repo!
 ## Prerequisites

 NodeJS - if you don't already have it installed, check out [nvm](https://github.com/nvm-sh/nvm).